rocky112358/UNIST_CSE364_Group2/README.md

 One difference is that when a movie title is entered as the input, it looks for the genre of the movie in `movies.dat` and recommends popular movies of the genre regardless of gender, age, or occupation.

-If a limit is given, only the number of movies are printed, sorted from most popular.
+If a limit is given, "limit" number of movies are printed, chosen from most popular.
 If not, top 10 movies are printed by default.

 ### How to install the program
 1. Download Dockerfile and run.sh from Blackboard.